 Feel like a balloon that’s about to pop as your period approaches?
 You’re not alone!
 Bloating is one of the most common menstrual cycle symptoms, usually attributed to fluctuating levels of estrogen and progesterone in your body.
-It’s a fact of life, and there’s not much you can do about it – just keep away from any other bloating triggers that might make it worse.
-You might also find gentle exercise can help.
+It’s a fact of life, and there’s not much you can do about it – just keep away from any other bloating triggers, like salt or alcohol that might make it worse.
+You might also find gentle exercise can help reduce bloating.

 Fibre is great: it keeps you feeling fuller and can help maintain a healthy gut.
 Most people don’t get enough, but it’s possible to have too much of a good thing.
 Bloating caused by fibre is especially an issue with people making a switch to a plant-based diet, or those transitioning to a healthy, whole-food way of eating with lots of fruit, veg, whole grains, nuts, seeds and especially legumes.
 If you find beans have become your ‘musical fruit’ when it comes to gassiness, try pulling back the number of legumes you eat or spacing them out in smaller serves.

 Along with cramping, diarrhoea and vomiting, bloat is a common symptom of tummy bugs where the digestive system gets infected and inflamed.
-The bad news is that you just have to ride it out.
-However, you may need to see a doctor if the bug won’t budge, especially if you need antibiotics or if you are at risk of dehydration because of fluid loss.
+This kind of bloat will normally go away once your body fights off the sickness, however you should see a doctor if the bug won’t budge, especially if you need antibiotics or if you are at risk of dehydration because of fluid loss.

 Are you the type who feels like a meal isn’t complete without an extra pinch (or three) of salt?
 Unfortunately, your favourite seasoning could be the source of your bloating.
 Research has found that a high-sodium diet can increase the risk of bloating by up to 27 per cent.
 How much salt should you be eating?
 The World Health Organization recommends no more than 5 mg (the equivalent of about a teaspoon) a day for adults.